POSTED: 30/03/2021

 We are excited to see that our funding is supporting Triumph Motorcycles in driving forward innovation and capability in the electric motorcycle space, while fostering collaboration between several pioneering UK companies”.

-Staffordshire Triumph LTD is Authorised by the Financial Conduct Authority (FCA No 676123) This allows Staffordshire Triumph LTD to act as a credit broker not as a lender, for the introduction to a limited number of finance providers.
+Staffordshire Triumph LTD, is Authorised by the Financial Conduct Authority (FCA No 676123) This allows Staffordshire Triumph LTD to act as a credit broker not as a lender, for the introduction to a limited number of finance providers.
+We may receive a comission for introducing you to a lender.
+You have the right to ask us to disclose the income that we will receive.
+If you make such a request, we will disclose the amount to you without delay.